 The Seven Stages of a CIO Career

-The critical decision point usually comes relatively quickly, with the individual asking “Do I want to continue in this profession?”
-Exiting at this stage may only be temporary, with some people returning later to a higher stage.
+The critical decision point usually comes relatively quickly: “Do I want to continue in this profession?”
+Many decide to exit at this point, but some return later at a higher stage. .

-Once you have decided to continue, you now enter the “grinding” stage.
-You are often assigned to projects or technical roles with longer hours and more difficult challenges.
-You are likely to have many stumbles during this stage as you gain critical skills and experience.
-Frustration can be high, and helps contribute to the Business vs IT divide.
+Once you decide to continue, you enter the “grinding” stage.
+You are likely assigned to projects or technical roles with longer hours and more difficult challenges.
+You suffer frequent stumbles as you gain critical skills and experience.
+Frustration may be high, as you witness the Business vs. IT divide first-hand.

-This stage is marked by the critical decision point “Do I want to lead IT?”
-Or am I comfortable in my current role?
-Many talented IT professionals prefer to remain in an individual contributor role, and have no interest in managing IT or becoming a CIO.
-These professionals are the lifeblood of a healthy IT organization and may even lead large organizations within their area of IT specialty.
+This decision point becomes “Do I ever want to lead IT?
+Or am I comfortable in my current role?”
+Many talented IT professionals prefer to remain as individual contributors rather than manage IT or become a CIO.
+These professionals form the lifeblood of a healthy IT organization and may eventually lead large organizations within their area of IT expertise.

 3) Fast Track

-If you want to lead, the next stage is an opportunity to make a mark.
+If you want to lead, this stage provides an opportunity to make a mark.
 It might be leading a key project, providing insight at the right time or even pure luck.
 It is during this stage that the individual gains visibility beyond the IT organization.
-They become a confidant or heir apparent to the current CIO and are often designated as high potential within a company’s HR career development program.
+They become a confidante or heir apparent to the current CIO and are often designated as a “high-potential” within a company’s career development program.
 They are close enough to the CIO role to understand its implications.
-It is also when outside recruiters start to call about potential CIO opportunities at another company.
+It is also when outside recruiters start to call about potential CIO opportunities at other companies.

-Now the fun starts and the “straight line” career arc becomes a roller coaster ride.
-The stage is marked by ups and downs driven by organizational changes, technology challenges, political battles, strategic shifts and more.
-This stage likely includes frequent headhunter calls and even job-hopping.
-A CIO’s career is very similar to a head coach in a professional sport, with the exact same job “security.”
+Now the fun starts and the “straight line” career arc becomes more like a roller coaster ride.
+This stage includes ups and downs driven by organizational changes, technology challenges, political battles, strategic shifts and more.
+It may include multiple job changes, and recruitment into other jobs.
+A CIO’s path is similar to a head coach in a professional sport, with the same job security.

-The excitement of the ride will eventually turn into despair and frustration.
+The excitement of the ride is often offset by moments of despair and frustration.
 Every CIO has a day where they wonder why they took the job in the first place.
 They may love what they do, but they still ask “Is it worth it?”
 The good news is that once you have the title, you will always have options.
-However, the day will come where you decide to get off the rollercoaster and take a different approach to your life and career.
+However, the day will come where you decide to get off the roller coaster and take a different approach to your life and career.

 If the CIO still wants to work, they often shift into an advisory role for a new CIO or new leadership team.
-Their insight and perspective helps provide a smooth transition to a new organization.
-The distinction is that they provide mostly advisory services, as opposed to leading an operational area of IT.
+Their insight and perspective help provide a smooth transition to a new organization.
+The distinction is that they provide mostly advisory services as opposed to operational leadership.

-The individual can still provide immense value to an organization, but there is a use-by date for their expertise.
+These individuals can still provide immense value to an organization, but there is a “best if used by” date for their expertise.
 At some point, the battle scars and experiences are no longer relevant.
-Valuable insight becomes tired cliches.
-It is up to the individual to exit when they realize they are repeating the same stories.
+Valuable insight becomes tired clichés.
+It is up to the individual to exit gracefully when they realize they are repeating the same stories.

 At this point, the person officially retires or becomes a consultant, whether on their own or through another firm.
 If they choose this path, they must either tailor their expertise to a new challenge or develop new skills – or else lapse into the next stage.

 6) Out of Touch

-This is the danger zone within the arc of a CIO.
+This is the danger zone within the CIO career arc.
 The stories have officially become old, the skill set is out of date and the joys of solving problems have disappeared.
-Just like in sports, no one likes to admit they can’t play in the pros anymore.
+Just like in sports, no one likes to admit they cannot play in the pros anymore.
 However, it is better to exit too soon than too late.
-Everyone knows someone in this stage.
+Everyone in IT knows someone in this stage.
 Don’t let it be you.

 7) Out to Pasture

 This stage is not something to dread, but to enjoy.
 Become a user of the wonderful world of technology, not a manager of technology.
 Get a new mobile device.
 Learn new skills, but beware of social media.
-You can still be CIO of the household.
-All of the new technology still follows many the same rules as when you started in the IT industry many years ago.
-Yes, some of those stories are timeless, despite what the young guns say.
+You will always be CIO of the household.
+No surprise: all of the new technology still follows many of the same rules as when you started in the IT industry many years ago.
+Yes, some of your stories are timeless, despite what the young guns say.